Also Known As:

 130 Taleghani Avenue, Nejatoullahie, P.O.
 Box 11365-5416, Tehran

-Headquartered in Tehran, with branches in the following cities: Ahwaz, Arak, Ardebil, Bandar Abbas, Boushehr, Dushanbeh (Tajikistan), Esfahan, Ghazvin, Hamedan, Kerman, Kermanshah, Kish Island, Mashhad, Qom, Rash, Sanandaj, Sari, Semnan, Shiraz, Tabriz, Urmia,Yazd, and Zanjan; maintains a representative office in Beijing, China; has branches at Persia International Bank's London and Dubai locations and at EIH Bank's Hamburg location.
+Headquartered in Tehran, with branches in the following cities: Ahwaz, Arak, Ardebil, Bandar Abbas, Boushehr, Esfahan, Ghazvin, Hamedan, Kerman, Kermanshah, Kish Island, Mashhad, Qom, Rasht, Sanandaj, Sari, Semnan, Shiraz, Tabriz, Urmia,Yazd, and Zanjan; maintains a representative office in Beijing, China; has overseas branches in London, Paris, Dushanbeh (Tajikistan), and Dubai, and at EIH Bank's Hamburg location.